0wulf/0wulf.github.io/blog/esp32marauder.md

 I recently received an ESP32-WROOM-32 develop module, which I used for a while for playing with it and testing its capabilities.

 ## The ESP32 Marauder
-Surfing the web, I found a project called ESP32 Marauder, which is an image for a prebuilt device that the author of the project sells, although he also sells the DIY kits and as the code is open source, we can build our own device.
+Surfing the web, I found a project called [ESP32 Marauder](https://github.com/justcallmekoko/ESP32Marauder), which is a builer of firmware for a prebuilt device that the author of the project sells, although he also sells the DIY kits and as the code is open source, we can build our own device.

+## What can the ESP32 Marauder do?
+- Sniff IEEE802.11 packets
+- Sniff probes, beacons, deauth packets, handshake.
+- Sniff bluetooth devices
+- Flood with WiFi and Bluetooth packets
+- Cloning and creating arbitrary APs
+- Set up an Evil Portal
+- Crash iPhones through Sour Apple attack
+- etc.
+If you are interested on all what can this device can do, visit the [official wiki](https://github.com/justcallmekoko/ESP32Marauder/wiki).

 ## Compiling and flashing ESP32 Marauder to a generic ESP32-WROOM-32
 I decided to install it in my ESP32 and see how it works.
 In a few hours I was able to have a functional ESP32 Marauder, but it was a little bit tedious to manipulate, as it needed to be controlled by a serial terminal due to my lack of a TTF display.